Why It Exists

 - State stores can grow large on disk

-- Less feature-rich than Flink for complex processing
+- Less capable than Flink for complex processing

 When to Use Kafka Streams

-- Already using Kafka and need simple stream processing
+- You already run Kafka and need straightforward stream processing

-- Want to avoid managing a separate processing cluster
+- You want to skip managing a separate processing cluster

 - Building event-driven microservices